Using Replacement of Asset Value to Audit Your Maintenance Program's Efficacy

-To put things into perspective, the Maintenance Phoenix reported reactive maintenance strategies, where manufacturers wait around for equipment to fail before performing repairs, could reach as high as nearly one-fifth of an asset’s annual RAV.
-This means a company’s stance on maintenance is so lax, the resources it hemorrhages in reactive maintenance only remain cost-effective for five years.
+To put things into perspective, the Maintenance Phoenix reported reactive maintenance strategies, where manufacturers wait around for equipment to fail before performing repairs, which could reach as high as nearly one-fifth of an asset’s annual RAV.
+This means a company’s stance on maintenance is so lax that the resources it hemorrhages in reactive maintenance only remain cost-effective for five years.
 Alternatively, proactive maintenance solutions can extend an asset’s lifecycle by four times that amount or more.

 Proactive maintenance isn’t only a cost-saving philosophy about how manufacturers should treat their equipment, but a mosaic of separate repair initiatives specifically tailored to each asset, and components within that asset, individually.
 True RAV can only be obtained once an organization has developed its master asset list and performed criticality rankings on each piece of equipment it wishes to cover.

 For OEMs that have adopted proactive maintenance best practices already, RAV can begin to act as a mile marker for how well the program has been executed and managed.

 "Fluctuations in RAV could signal defects in a RBM caused by improper management."

 What are the Warning Signs?
 What Do They Mean?